-This Obligations and Program Guide for Accredited Persons provides information about the Victorian Energy Upgrades (VEU) program, summarises key requirements that apply to all accredited person under the program and explains the creation and registration of Victorian energy efficiency certificates VEECs.
+This Obligations and Program Guide for Accredited Persons provides information about the Victorian Energy Upgrades (VEU) program, summarises key requirements that apply to all accredited persons under the program and explains the creation and registration of Victorian energy efficiency certificates (VEECs).

-The purpose of this guide is to promote a better understanding of the relevant legislative framework governing the VEU program, the VEEC creation and registration process and to provide an overview of the obligations and commission expectations to become accredited and remain accredited under the program.
+The purpose of this guide is to promote a better understanding of the relevant legislative framework governing the VEU program, the VEEC creation and registration process, and to provide an overview of the obligations and the commission's expectations for those seeking to become accredited and remain accredited under the program.